-I am an Assistant Professor of Electrical Engineering and Computer Science at the University of Michigan.
-My area of research is coding and information theory with applications to wireless communications, data storage, data privacy, and security, as well as the interplay between information theory and machine learning including ML-assisted channel coding and privacy-preserving machine learning.
+I am an Associate Professor of Electrical Engineering and Computer Science at the University of Michigan.
+My area of research is coding and information theory with applications to wireless communications, data storage, data privacy, and security, as well as the interplay between information theory and machine learning including learning-assisted channel coding and privacy-preserving machine learning.

-Before joining the University of Michigan, I received the B.Sc. degree from the Sharif University of Technology, Tehran, Iran, in 2007, and the M.Sc. and the Ph.D. degrees from the University of California San Diego, La Jolla, CA, USA, in 2009, and 2012, respectively, all in electrical engineering.
+Before joining the University of Michigan in 2017, I received the B.Sc. degree from the Sharif University of Technology, Tehran, Iran, in 2007, and the M.Sc. and the Ph.D. degrees from the University of California San Diego, La Jolla, CA, USA, in 2009, and 2012, respectively, all in electrical engineering.
 I was also with the Samsung Mobile Solutions Lab (MSL), in San Diego, US, between 2012 and 2016.

 I have received the NSF CAREER award in 2020.
 I also received the Best Paper Award in 2015 IEEE International Conference on RFID, and the 2013 Samsung Best Paper Award.
 During my Ph.D. studies, I was awarded UCSD Shannon Memorial Fellowship for demonstrating outstanding achievements in information theory.
 I received two Silver Medals at International Mathematical Olympiad in 2002 and 2003, and two Gold Medals at Iran National Mathematical Olympiad in 2001 and 2002.